-The port's statement of net position reports \$1,627,520 of restricted net assets.
-(See Note 1, D-6)
+The port's statement of net position reports \$1,772,418 of restricted component of net position.

 Repair & Replacement Fund - EVRAZ: To cover potential dock damage resulting from EVRAZ Inc, NA.
 Operations and use of the Terminal Storage Area, EVRAZ agrees to pay an additional \$0.25 per MT, to be held by the port in a separate account, to be used by the port to pay for repairs to the Terminal Storage Area.
 In the event the fund amount is insufficient to cover the costs of repairs, EVRAZ shall be responsible for additional costs of repair as specified under the port's Terminal Use Agreement.
 EVRAZ's contributions shall continue until the fund reaches a balance of \$600,000.
 Contributions to the fund shall resume at such time as the fund amount falls below \$600,000 and will continue until the amount is replenished.